project-trident/trident-website/hugo-site/content/information/heritage.md

 TrueOS uses the package system for installing the OS itself in addition to the pre-compiled "ports".
 This functionality is called "base packages" and allows a single package repository to contain both the OS and all the available applications in a single, unified collection of files.
 This functionality provides these features:

 * The OS and packages are always in sync.
 A single system update can be used for the entire end-to-end update of the system, even when OS changes like a new kernel are provided during a major release cycle.
-* System updates are *FAST* and clean.
-All updates are performed within a new Boot Environment, ensuring that your live system is never touched while you are using it.
-All it needs is a reboot to finish the procedures and boot into the newly-updated system.
+* System updates are **fast** and clean.
+All updates are performed within a new Boot Environment, ensuring the live system is never touched while in use.
+Reboot to finish the update procedure and boot into the newly-updated system.